youhangtian/Triplet_loss/README.md

 # Triplet_loss

-This is triplet loss implementation according to Google's paper.
+This is a triplet loss implementation.

 ##Config